Crystal Palace Documentation

 The x86 and x64 variations of the run and test programs denote the architecture each was built for.
 Do not mix an x86 DLL with an x64 runner.

-The run.exe programs are not a test environment for position-independent DLL loaders.
+The run.exe programs are not a test environment for position-independent capability loaders.
 That's outside the scope of this project.
 Further, the test DLLs are not a stress test or simulation of things a follow-on DLL might do.

 The purpose of these demonstration programs is to quickly show that something can run with a tradecraft applied to it.
 In this way, these programs are like the vulnerability proof-of-concept convention of "popping calc" to demonstrate successful code execution.